Common murre: Distribution and habitat

+A marine heat wave killed off half the murre population in Alaska between 2014 and 2016, and as of 2024 the species has yet to recover.

+Behavior and ecology

-Ecology and behaviour
+Food and feeding

-Feeding

 The common murre can venture far from its breeding grounds to forage; distances of 100 km and more are often observed though if sufficient food is available closer by, birds only travel much shorter distances.
 The common murre mainly eats small schooling forage fish 200 mm long or less, such as polar cod, capelin, sand lances, sprats, sandeels, Atlantic cod and Atlantic herring.
 Capelin and sand lances are favourite food, but what the main prey is at any one time depends much on what is available in quantity.
 It also eats some molluscs, marine worms, squid, and crustaceans such as amphipods.
 It consumes 20–32 g of food in a day on average.
 It is often seen carrying fish in its bill with the tail hanging out.

 The snake pipefish is occasionally eaten, but it has poor nutritional value.
 The amount of these fish is increasing in the common murre's diet.
 Since 2003, the snake pipefish has increased in numbers in the North-east Atlantic and North Sea and sandeel numbers have declined.

-Communication

-The common murre has a variety of calls, including a soft purring noise.

-Reproduction
+Breeding

 Colonies

 The common murre nests in densely packed colonies (known as "loomeries"), with up to twenty pairs occupying one square metre at peak season.
 Common murres do not make nests and lay their eggs on bare rock ledges, under rocks, or the ground.
 Despite the high density of murre breeding sites, sites may vary greatly in their quality over small spatial scales.
 Pairs breeding at those sites of highest quality are more likely to be occupied by a breeding pairs at all population sizes, and more likely to successfully fledge a chick.
 They first breed at four to nine years old, but most individuals recruit into the breeding population at ages six or seven, although birds may disperse (permanently depart their natal colony) if space is limited.
 Annual survival probability for birds aged 6–15 is 0.895, and average lifespan is about 20 years.
 Breeding success increases with age up to age 9–10 to 0.7 fledglings per pair, then declines in the oldest age birds, perhaps indicating reproductive senescence.

 High densities mean that birds are close contact with neighbouring breeders.
 Common murres perform appeasement displays more often at high densities and more often than razorbills.
 Allopreening is common both between mates and between neighbours.
 Allopreening helps to reduce parasites, and it may also have important social functions.
 Frequency of allopreening a neighbour correlates well with current breeding success.
 Allopreening may function as a stress-reducer; ledges with low levels of allopreening show increased levels of fighting and reduced breeding success.